Saint-Petersburg International Mercantile Exchange: Indices

 The average price for refined products at large refineries located all over Russia.

 Crude oil market

 SPIMEX launched trading in crude oil in 2013.
-In 2016, the volume traded at the SPIMEX Crude Oil Section stood at 0.481 million tonnes (with the turnover amounting to RUB 6.34 bn) while the volume of procurement procedures held over the year at the TORG-i electronic trading platform operated by SPIMEX reached 2.11 million mt.
-Thus, the overall volume amounted to 2.59 million mt.
+In 2022, the volume traded at the SPIMEX Crude Oil Section stood at 519,400 tonnes (+ 164,4% y-o-y) with the turnover amounting to RUB 16.974 bn.

 Derivatives market

 SPIMEX offers a variety of futures contracts (at present there are more than 20 instruments available).
-The volume traded at the SPIMEX Derivatives Section in 2016 reached 48,630 futures contracts in the total amount of RUB 2.475 bn.
+The volume traded at the SPIMEX Derivatives Section in 2022 reached 69,326 futures contracts in the total amount of RUB 13.9 bn.

 More than 10 products are currently offered by the SPIMEX Derivatives Section, including, in particular: